 First-degree murder can be proven one of two ways: through a showing of premeditation, or prior plan or intent to kill, or as a felony murder.
 Basically, a felony murder occurs when another specified crime (arson, robbery, kidnapping, sexual battery, etc.) takes place, and an innocent party dies as a result, or during the course, of the other crime.
 Premeditation is simply a killing done after making a conscious decision to do so.
 The decision to kill must be in the mind of the killer at the time of the killing.
 No minimum time frame is required, so long as the decision is made calmly and deliberately, and not out of sudden anger or spite.

 A conviction of either type of first-degree murder brings either a mandatory sentence of life imprisonment without parole, or death by lethal injection.
 This is a capital charge — the most serious accusation one can face in our system of justice.

 Second-degree murder does not involve premeditation, but can and often does involve prior malice, spite, or ill will (such as a killing during a fight).
-Or if two or more co-felons commit a crime, and one co-felon dies as a result, the surviving co-felons may be prosecuted for the death of their cohort.
+Or if two co-felons commit a crime, and one co-felon dies as a result, the surviving co-felon may be prosecuted for the death of his cohort.
 Second-degree murder in Florida is a first-degree felony, punishable by up to 30 years in prison without parole.

 Manslaughter applies to a situation in which no premeditation, spite, or ill will is present, but a death occurs without justification or excuse (such as a shooting caused by careless handling of a loaded firearm).
 Manslaughter will also apply if a person dies in a motor vehicle accident in which the vehicle operator has done so in an illegal or unsafe manner (e.g., by speeding, or driving under the influence).
 Manslaughter is a second-degree felony, punishable by up to 15 years in prison.